 Willow and Bamboo are Mother and Daughter.
 They came to us when their owner hadn’t quite realised how much space they would need.
 Willow is a lovely kind cow and does enjoy a good scratch, Bamboo is quite shy and not very keen on human interaction but loves a good play with young George.

-We have around 40 resident Sheep on site who are excellent at tidying up the grazing after the larger animals have been on it.
+We have around 30 resident Sheep on site who are excellent at tidying up the grazing after the larger animals have been on it.
 Having the space to rotate livestock around the grazing areas is great for controlling parasite burdens which are common in grazing animals.
 They often come to us when they have been kept as pets or on a smallholding and then the owners retire from keeping animals.
 Sometimes they have been hand reared or orphaned.
+We also work with other welfare organisations when there are welfare cases in need of safe places to go.

-We currently have 7 resident pigs at the Sanctuary – Ruffles and Moon are our senior Kune Kune pigs, Pinky, Perky and Georgie are very young Kune Kune crosses who came to us at 8 weeks of age in 2018.
+We currently have 7 resident pigs at the Sanctuary – Ruffles and Moon are our senior Kune Kune pigs, Pinky and Perky are Kune Kune crosses who came to us at 8 weeks of age in 2018.
 The Kune Kune is a popular small breed of domestic pig.
-On the other end of the scale, we have Blossom, a Hungarian Mangalicia and her Daughter Billie who is crossed with a Saddleback.
-These two ladies weigh in at over 400kgs each!
+On the other end of the scale, we have Billie who is a Saddleback cross.
+Billie weighs in at around 350kgs!
 On a nice day you will often find Billie keeping cool in the mud wallow.
+The pigs are fed their fruit and veg at around 12 o’clock each day, if you’re visiting it’s worth popping round to the pig field to see them foraging for their favourite snacks!

-We have a lovely barn and paddock especially for the older sheep and goats when they need a little more TLC than they would receive living out with the main groups.
+We have a lovely barn and paddock especially for the older sheep and goats when they need a little more TLC than they would receive living out with the main groups where the younger animals can be a little more boisterous and generally a bit annoying when you are trying to just chill out in your retirement years!

 Can you help our resident animals?